ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-parm.md

 Parameters are provided, out of the box, for pull request, continuous integration, and continuous delivery pipelines.
 {:shortdesc}

+You can add parameters to the pipelines on the pipeline UI, and access them from the [custom scripts](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-custom-scripts).
+{: tip}

 ## Pull request parameters
 {: #cd-pr-parameters}